 Cassie sees Hal as a friend who’s come into her life at a time when she really needs one.
 To Hal, however, Cassie is a rare find.
 And while he hasn’t quite fallen in love with her, but he knows he wants her, and he’s willing to wait until she’s ready.
 If that means having to be persistent, if not a little bit manipulative, so be it.
 His intention isn’t to cause any harm.
 He simply wants to make Cassie his, before it’s too late.

 Hal is a purely fictitious character and not inspired by anyone I’ve ever met in real life.
 He’s a nice guy in the awkward position of wanting something he can never really have, but still trying to reach for it anyway.

 From time to time nearly every novel writer has to kill off a character.
 However, I’ll only do it is when it’s absolutely necessary to enhance the plot.

-This first time I killed someone off was when I wrote The Reunion.
+The first time I killed someone off was in my debut contemporary romance novel, The Reunion.
 Gillian’s ex husband, Jason Matthews, was one of the villains in the story.
 He meets an untimely end, but it happens “off camera.”
 Gillian hears of his demise from a police detective.
 They say show, don’t tell, but sometimes telling can be more compelling.

 I killed off another villain in The Deception.
 It happens near the end of the story.
-Most of the plot had revolved around this character’s conflict with leading lady Carrie.
-She’s finally won battle.
+Most of the plot had revolved around this character’s conflict with leading lady Carrie, who’s finally won battle.
 However, this particular antagonist soon figured out a way to get even.
-I could have saved it for a possible sequel, but in this case the second conflict was directly related to the first.
-It would have made a sequel redundant.
-Therefore, rather than have the storyline repeat itself, I killed the character off.
-Thus ending the conflict once and for all.
+I could have saved it for a possible sequel, however in this case the second conflict was directly related to the first, making a sequel redundant.
+Therefore, rather than have the story repeat itself, I killed the character off, thus ending the conflict once and for all.

 Sometimes the villains I create are downright disturbing.
 Maggie Andrews certainly fits the description.
 She’s the woman readers love to hate in The Deception.